themindfuldev/personal-site/src/content/works/projects.md

 tags: ["projects"]
 ---

 I developed a few personal projects and packages for a variety of use cases.
-Here's a collection of my projects.
+Here's a collection of my projects:

   - [Cintia's personal website](#cintias-personal-website)
   - [My personal website](#my-personal-website)